xavhl/attention-cud/README.md

 ## Executions

+To replicate results:
 ```bash
 > cd src
 > make clean && make && make run > ../output/output_toys.txt # results of toy example with config (2,2,2)
 > run.sh # results of experiments
 ```
+Command to compile individual program can be found at the end of each file